MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-text.md

 ## Description
 The **Text** function formats a number or a date/time value based on one of these types of arguments:

 * A predefined date/time format, which you specify by using the **DateTimeFormat** enumeration.
-For dates and times, this approach is preferred as it automatically adjusts to each user's language and location.
+For dates and times, this approach is preferred as it automatically adjusts to each user's language and region.
 * A custom format, which comprises a string of placeholders that define, for example, whether numbers show a decimal separator and dates show the full name of the month, the month as an abbreviation, or the month as a number.
 PowerApps supports a subset of the placeholders that Microsoft Excel does.
 In this string, the language placeholder specifies the language in which to interpret the other placeholders.
 If the custom format includes a period, for example, the language-format placeholder specifies whether the period is a decimal separator (ja-JP) or a thousands separator (es-ES).

 See [working with dates and times](../show-text-dates-times.md) for more information.